-By Ashley Faille, Pearl Fertility
+Guest post by Ashley Faille, Pearl Fertility

 Did you know your hormones control all functions, signs, and symptoms of your cycle?
 Estrogen, progesterone, FSH, and LH are some of the hormones that take part in regulating your cycle every month.
 Their levels are critical to keeping everything running correctly.
 Want to know what LH and FSH levels can tell you about your cycle and how to measure them?
-Keep on reading to find out.
+Keep reading to find out.

 What are FSH and LH?